andersju/webbkoll/README.md

 Run `systemctl daemon-reload` for good measure, and then try `systemctl start webbkoll`.
 (And `systemctl enable webbkoll` to have it started automatically.)

-### Keeping PhearJS running
+### Keeping the backend running

-To make sure PhearJS keeps running, you can have systemd unit file like this (remove the `StandardOutput` and `StandardError` lines if you don't have systemd 236 or newer):
+To make sure the backend keeps running, you can have systemd unit file like this (remove the `StandardOutput` and `StandardError` lines if you don't have systemd 236 or newer):

 ```
 [Unit]
-Description=PhearJS
+Description=Webbkoll-backend

 [Service]
 Type=simple
-ExecStart=/usr/bin/node phear.js
-WorkingDirectory=/home/foobar/phearjs
+ExecStart=/usr/bin/npm start
+WorkingDirectory=/home/foobar/webbkoll/misc/backend
 User=foobar
 Group=foobar
 Restart=always
-StandardOutput=file:/home/foobar/phearjs/out.log
-StandardError=file:/home/foobar/phearjs/err.log
+StandardOutput=file:/home/foobar/backend-out.log
+StandardError=file:/home/foobar/backend-err.log

 [Install]
 WantedBy=multi-user.target
 ```

 ## TODO/ideas
-  * **Switch from PhantomJS to headless Chrome ([Puppeteer](https://github.com/GoogleChrome/puppeteer))**
   * Add more suggestions for privacy-friendly alternatives to popular services
   * Optionally visit a number of randomly selected internal pages and let the results be based on the collective data from all the pages
   * Availability over Tor (e.g. does the visitor have to solve a Cloudflare captcha?)